DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 ![3-2-3-2-CodePipeline_Creation.png](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-2-CodePipeline_Creation.png?raw=true)

-2.2.3 In the **Step 2:Source**, under the **Source Provider** choose *AWS CodeCommit* and in the **Repository** field provide the repository that you have used in the [Module 1](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/3-1-CodeStar-EC2.md) (keep in mind that for documentation purpose we are using in the screenshot a different one) and leave the remain information with the default values.
+2.2.3 In the **Step 2:Source**, under the **Source Provider** choose *AWS CodeCommit* and in the **Repository** field provide the repository that you have used in the [Module 1](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/3-1-CodeStar-EC2.md) (keep in mind that for documentation purposes we are using a different one in this screen shot) and leave the remaining information with the default values.

 ![3-2-3-3-CodePipeline_Creation_Source](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-3-CodePipeline_Creation_Source.png?raw=true)

 2.2.4 Under the **Step 3: Build** choose *AWS CodeBuild* as a **Build provider** and in the **Configure your project** section choose *Create a new build project* providing the following the structure as *your First Name*, *Your Last Name* following *-CodeBuild* string.
 The next data that you need to provide on the section **Environment: How to build** is the one that appears in the screenshot.
 Also, in the **AWS CodeBuild service role** section you have to choose the role created in the stack with the Cloudformation template (you can double check it in the point **2.9** and is the value that appears in the column **Logical ID** *Module2CodeBuildRole*).
 In the next section about **VPC**, you have to specified the information that is shown in the following table for the VPC, the private subnets also the *Security group* that is asociated with the account that you are working on:

 | AWS Account ID | VPC ID | Private Subnet 1 ID | Private Subnet 2 ID | Security Group|